ASTGI: Adaptive Spatio-Temporal Graph Interactions for Irregular Multivariate Time Series Forecasting: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets and Baselines.} We conduct experiments on four widely-used public IMTS datasets: MIMIC, PhysioNet, Human Activity, and USHCN.
+\textbf{Datasets and Baselines.} We conduct experiments on four widely-used public IMTS datasets spanning diverse application domains: MIMIC, PhysioNet, Human Activity, and USHCN.
+A statistical overview of these datasets is provided in Table~\ref{tab:dataset_summary}.
+These four benchmarks collectively cover a broad spectrum of real-world irregularity characteristics, ranging from high-dimensional clinical records (MIMIC with 96 variables) to low-dimensional climate monitoring (USHCN with 5 variables), and from densely sampled motion signals (Human Activity) to sparsely observed physiological indicators (MIMIC).
 To ensure fairness and comparability of the results, all datasets are preprocessed by strictly following the standard procedures established in prior state-of-the-art works~\citep{GraFITi, tPatchGNN}.
 We uniformly split the data into training, validation, and test sets with a ratio of 80\%, 10\%, and 10\%, respectively.
 We selected a total of twelve state-of-the-art models from two main categories designed for irregular time series as baselines for comparison.
 For a detailed description of the datasets and baselines, please refer to the Appendix~\ref{app:datasets} and \ref{app:baseline_details}.

 \textbf{Implementation Details.} All our experiments were conducted on a server equipped with an NVIDIA A800 GPU and implemented using the PyTorch 2.6.0+cu124 framework.
 All models are trained using the Mean Squared Error (MSE) as the loss function and optimized with the AdamW optimizer.
 We set the maximum number of training epochs to 300 and employ an early stopping strategy, where training is terminated if the model's performance on the validation set does not improve for 5 consecutive epochs.
 To ensure a fair comparison across all models, we primarily adopted the hyperparameter settings reported in the original papers for the baseline models.
 Building on these configurations, we conducted further search and fine-tuning of key hyperparameters on the validation set for some models to ensure that each achieved a competitive level of performance.
-To ensure reproducibility and mitigate the effects of randomness, each experiment is run independently with five different random seeds (from 2024 to 2028), and we report the mean and standard deviation.
+To ensure reproducibility and mitigate the effects of randomness, each experiment is run independently with five different random seeds, and we report the mean and standard deviation.
 Detailed hyperparameter configurations for all models are provided in the Appendix~\ref{app:baseline_details}.